ytlin322790/frg_aah/frg_code_revised.py/README.md

 import numpy as np
 from tool.vertex import FrgVertexData

-# Create a new instance of the functional RG self-energy + vertex respond vertex
+# Create a new instance of the functional RG self-energy + vertex respond vertex.
 # Take AAH model for example.
 # Target the first lattice site j=0.